krishnanlab/meta2onto/README.md

 # Meta2Onto Stack

-This repo contains the complete code for the Meta2Onto stack, including the backend API, web frontend, and definitions for supporting services (e.g., the db).
+This repo contains the implementation of the Meta2Onto stack including the backend API, web frontend, and definitions for supporting services (e.g., the db).